SchemataCode/Schemata/README.md

 This code library does not actually _perform_ the validation of an XML or JSON file against the schema itself.
 Instead, this code library generates an XSD or JSON Schemas file that can be used for validation.
 The validation can then be _performed_ by any number of standard libraries.
 This has the advantage that the code library is easy to maintain, and its output is portable.

-This code library can also generate documentation for an XML format based on the Schemata file.
-This documentation is not _quite_ perfect - there will always be nuances in how an XML format is used that cannot be accounted for in the schema - but generating the documentation from the Schemata file and then editing it can be **a lot** quicker than writing the whole thing manually.
+This code library can also generate documentation for an XML or JSON format based on the Schemata file.
+This documentation is not _quite_ perfect - there will always be nuances in how an XML or JSON format is used that cannot be accounted for in the schema - but generating the documentation from the Schemata file and then editing it can be **a lot** quicker than writing the whole thing manually.

 ## An Introduction to the Syntax